MSLNZ/msl-package-manager/docs/developers_guide.rst

 * Do not use :func:`print` statements to notify the end-user of the status of a program.
 Use :mod:`logging` instead.
   This has the advantage that you can use different `logging levels`_ to decide what message types are displayed and which are filtered and you can also easily redirect all messages, for example, to a GUI widget or to a file.
-The `django project`_ has a nice overview of how to use Python's builtin logging module.
+The `django project`_ has a nice overview on how to use Python's builtin logging module.

 .. _Miniconda: http://conda.pydata.org/miniconda.html
 .. _Windows Command Prompt: http://www.computerhope.com/issues/chusedos.htm